Night Always Comes: Plot

 Inside the safe is approximately $19,000 in cash, high-end watches, and a large package of cocaine.
 A greedy Drew attempts to steal the entire contents, leading to a violent struggle where Lynette is forced to wound Drew to escape with the bag containing the cash, watches, and cocaine.
 Lynette and Cody drive to the stolen Mercedes.
 Cody, angry that Lynette has involved him in a serious crime and is now refusing to split the unexpected cocaine profits, attempts to leave with the bag of cash.
-Lynette runs him over with her old car to retrieve the money, and leaves the injured Drew the keys to the car;
+Lynette runs him over with her old car to retrieve the money, and leaves the injured Cody the keys to the car.

 Still needing several thousand dollars, Lynette's last resort is to sell the cocaine.
 She contacts Tommy, her manipulative former pimp who groomed her into sex work when she was 16.
 The meeting reopens deep emotional trauma for Lynette, but Tommy agrees to put her in touch with a buyer.
 After picking up Kenny for lack of other care, she meets the buyer, Blake, at a rave party.
 After Blake pays Lynette, he makes aggressive sexual advances toward her, leading her to violently fight him off before running away with the cash.

 The sun is rising as a bloodied and distraught Lynette returns home with the money.
 Lynette is ready to move forward with the purchase, but Doreen finally confesses that she never intended to buy the house, as she views it as a source of misery and a reminder of her failed marriage.
-The next blow comes from the realtor: another buyer has made a better offer, and the bank has accepted it, making all of Lynette’s perilous efforts ultimately futile in saving the house.
+The next blow comes from the realtor: another buyer has made a better offer, and the bank has accepted it, making all of Lynette's perilous efforts ultimately futile in saving the house.
 Recognizing that her constant sacrifice is enabling her mother's irresponsibility and that her mother does not share her vision of a stable home, Lynette decides to break the destructive cycle.
 She leaves the cash and watches she recovered for Doreen to use for a new apartment with Kenny.
 After a tearful final goodbye to her brother, Lynette walks away, deciding to leave Portland and start a new life for herself, finally choosing her own survival and future over the obligation of a broken past.